krishna1194/Introduction-to-R/README.md

 This is the code to learn the basics on data manipulation techniques using R.

 The concepts covered are:
-1. Introduction
+- Introduction
-2. Getting Started with R

-  1.1 - Getting Started with R
+  - Getting Started with R

   1.2 - Variable(Assignment,Finding, and Deleting)